Pei Chen, MD

 Education and Educational Research:

 Dr. Chen has special interests in finding ways to improve the care to older adults through medical education, quality improvement initiatives, and community education.
-She is committed to the development of clinical skills sessions on function, fall, and cognition for early medical students.
+She has developed clinical skills session on function, fall, and cognition for early medical students.
+She is a coach for medical students in the UCSF School of Medicine, where she serves as a mentor to support the students and a faculty for their Clinical Microsystems Clerkship.
 Furthermore, she is developing and implementing an interprofessional geriatric fellow's clinic to include geriatric fellows, social work interns, pharmacy students and residents, and law students to provide comprehensive care to older adults.
 Her passion in education also extends to teaching geriatric concepts to community service providers (e.g. case managers, social workers), direct caregivers, and volunteers to improve the experiences of older adults as people age in place through her work in the Geriatric Workforce Enhancement Program and the Optimizing Aging Collaborative.

 Derived automatically from this person's publications.